Skip to main content

 • Psychological and emotional distress

-• Engaging in risky or dangerous behavior
+• Engaging in risky behavior

 • Changes in sleeping patterns